 This is why I write.

 On April 2, 2017, my boyfriend, John Macaluso, died by suicide.
-At the time of his death, John was thirty one years old, and he'd struggled with bipolar disorder for over a decade.
+At the time of his death, John was 31 years old and he'd struggled with bipolar disorder for over a decade.
 Those of us who loved him were devastated and heartbroken by his loss.

 John was not the only person close to me who'd died by suicide.
 Fifteen years earlier, in 2002, I'd lost my mother in the same way.